barclayd/tsconfig-generator/README.md

 - React
 - Next
 - Electron
+- Npx package

 It automatically configures TypeScript, ESLint, Prettier, providing a `tsconfig.json` with `tsconfig-paths` configured out of the box.

+``npx`` package creation is made available too with the ability to create a TypeScript ``npx`` package complete with formatting, linting, building and publishing with just one command.

 Suitable for use in an empty project or one that has already been configured.